 In 2012-13, Dancer's Illini finished 17-11 overall and 8-3 in the Big Ten Conference.
 Illinois provided two major thrills at home in the spring, knocking off both No. 5 Duke and No. 7 Kentucky in consecutive weeks.
 Also, the Orange and Blue made their 18th straight NCAA Tournament appearance, staying undefeated at 15-0 in first round action.
 In addition, under Dancer's watch, Hiltzik captured three Big Ten Athelete of the Week awards, First-Team All-Big Ten honors and Big Ten Freshman of the Year; meanwhile, Kopinski earned Big Ten Athlete of the week once and earned Second-Team All-Big Ten laurels.

-The 2011-12 squad was successful under Dancer, capturing its first Big Ten Tournament title in seven years with a dramatic comeback win over six-time defending champion Ohio State.
+The 2011-12 squad captured its first Big Ten Tournament title in seven years with a dramatic comeback win over six-time defending champion Ohio State.
 Dancer guided the team to the NCAA Sweet 16 and coached Dennis Nevolo to a round of 16 berth in the NCAA Singles Championships to garner All-America status for the second straight season.
 The team finished 19-8 overall.

 In 2008-09, the Illini fell in the Sweet 16 to defending champion Georgia and finished at No. 12 in the final Campbell's/ITA rankings after posting an overall record of 23-9.
 Three Illini earned All-Big Ten honors, including Marc Spicijaric, Roy Kalmanovich and Dennis Nevolo.
-Nevolo also became the fifth Illini to earn Big Ten Freshman of the Year accolades and was the first since All-American Kevin Anderson received the honor in 2005.
+Nevolo also became the fifth Illini to earn Big Ten Freshman of the Year accolades.

 The 2007-08 season was highlighted by the play of seniors Ryan Rowe and Ruben Gonzales, who were both All-Big Ten selections after helping lead the squad to an 8-2 finish in conference.
 Additionally, Rowe was named the Midwest Region Farnsworth/ITA Senior Player of the Year and Gonzales was the top male senior Scholar-Athlete at Illinois.